Angela A. Stout

 A Texas native, Ms. Stout grew up in San Angelo, Texas and moved to the Houston area in 2004.

-She is active in the legal community and the community at large and is a member of many organizations serving on the Board of Directors of the Family Law Section of the Houston Bar Association as well as the Board of Directors of Texas Gulf Coast Family Law Specialists, Burta Rhoads Raborn Family Law American Inn of Court, Association of Women Attorneys, and the Junior League of Houston.
+She is active in the legal community and the community at large and is a member of many organizations including the American Academy of Matrimonial Lawyers, the Family Law Section of the Houston Bar Association, the Texas Gulf Coast Family Law Specialists, Burta Rhoads Raborn Family Law American Inn of Court, Association of Women Attorneys, the Junior League of Houston, and SPJST Lodge 88.

 Ms. Stout has also written the following publications: